-Repatriation of the human remains in this notice to a requestor may occur on or after March 6, 2023.
+Repatriation of the human remains and associated funerary object in this notice to a requestor may occur on or after March 6, 2023.
 If competing requests for repatriation are received, UWM must determine the most appropriate requestor prior to repatriation.
-Requests for joint repatriation of the human remains are considered a single request and not competing requests.
+Requests for joint repatriation of the human remains and associated funerary object are considered a single request and not competing requests.
 UWM is responsible for sending a copy of this notice to the Indian Tribes identified in this notice.

 Authority: Native American Graves Protection and Repatriation Act, 25 U.S.C.
 3003, and the implementing regulations, 43 CFR 10.9, 10.10, and 10.14.
 Dated: January 27, 2023.

-Melanie O'Brien,

-Manager, National NAGPRA Program.
+Melanie O'Brien, Manager, National NAGPRA Program.
 [FR Doc.
-2023-02275 Filed 2-2-23; 8:45 am] BILLING CODE 4312-52-P
+2023-02282 Filed 2-2-23; 8:45 am] BILLING CODE 4312-52-P